emuenz/SampleRuntime/getting-started/Part-11/README.md

 ### Technical Background

-The PLCnext IOConf Interface is developed in C# and can be executed on Windows and Linux operating system with .Net Core installation.
+The PLCnext IOConf Interface is developed in C# and can be executed on Windows and Linux operating systems with .Net Core installation.

 ### Procedure